 What you can do as a parent:

-Ask me for clarification on any concepts.
+Ask me questions.
 I've tried a lot of approaches and struggled through many musical barriers myself.
-The underlying problems that students face can be elusive and subtle -- I've been there.
+The underlying problems that students face can be elusive and subtle.

 How to Practice: It's all about willpower - rather than sit down to practice with the goal to play for a long time (which takes a ton of willpower), just make a point to sit down at the piano (very little willpower).
 That's it.
 You'll be surprised at how this simple, doable step makes it easier to practice..."I'm already here, so I might as well..."
 Think of this like having them brush their teeth -- it's now just "part of what you do" daily.
 Have it become part of their routine.
 Try for 5 minutes at a time.